 - In Flubber, Wesson is repeatedly hit on the head with a bowling ball traveling at incredibly fast speed, or else falling from a great height, and all he gets is some bumps and bruises on his head.

-- In the Teenage Mutant Ninja Turtles movie, Shredder is crushed by a trash compactor, yet turns up alive in the next movie.
-Ironically he is later killed by a dock collapsing on him, which is considerably weaker as noted by the Angry Video Game Nerd.
+- In Teenage Mutant Ninja Turtles (1990), Shredder is crushed by a trash compactor, yet turns up alive in the next movie.
+Ironically he is later killed by a dock collapsing on him, which is considerably weaker as noted by The Angry Video Game Nerd.

 - In the Discworld series, Rincewind has survived any imaginable death (and a handful of unimaginable ones), including falling off the edge of the world.
 He is Lady Luck's favorite beneficiary, mainly because he refuses to believe in her.
 She and Fate have a bit of a rivalry going on, in fact, with Fate getting Rincewind into trouble and Luck getting him out of it.